IsraelHikingMap/Site/README.md

  * routers - handles the routing - currently there are 4 routers - hike, bike, fourbyfour and none.
 * views - represents the UI - all HTML should be placed there

+# Architecture of Server
+The architecture is based on layer
+* Contollers - the top most layer to catch all the requests
+* DataAccessInterfaces - a slim layer to decouple business logic from data access
+* DataAccess - database, file system and network request are processed in this layer
+* Updater will be discussed below.

 # Setting up this project
 In order to be able to see this site you'll need some tools:
 * Download and install [Visual Studio 2015](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx) or later.